In Contract & Escrow: Now What?

 Congratulations, you are on your way to owning your very own home!
 Follow these suggestions (and your Realtor's advice) so that can get from contract to closing smoothly with no bumps along the way.

 You will be asked for a down payment on the home you are purchasing.
 You can choose to put down as much or as little as you want (depending on your mortgage), but remember, the more you put down toward the total price of your home, the less time it will take you to pay off and the less your mortgage payments will be every month.

-During this period of purchasing your home, you will work with your agent to make sure all deadlines followed and we work through any contingencies.
-Your escrow or deposit check will be cashed and likely held by your brokerage in trust account or by your attorney in an escrow account.
-It will be released to the seller's attorney when we have a contingency free deal and plan to close.
+During this period of purchasing your home, you will work with your agent to make sure all deadlines are followed and we work through any contingencies.
+Your escrow or deposit check will be cashed and likely held by your brokerage in a trust account or by your attorney in an escrow account.
+It will be released to the seller's attorney when we have a contingency-free deal and plan to close.

 When you are ready to close, this escrow money will be applied to the purchase price of the home.
 If for any reason the sale is not consummated, you may be entitled to receive all of your deposit back, less standard cancellation fees.
 In certain instances, the seller may be able to retain this money as liquidated damages.
 Prior to executing a purchase contract, it would be wise to speak with your counsel about your legal exposure.

 1. The period that you are "in escrow" is often 30 days, but may be longer or shorter.
 During this time, each item specified in the contract must be completed satisfactorily.
 By the time you have deposited escrow, you have come to an agreement with the seller on the closing date and the contingencies.
 Each contract is different, but most include Inspection contingency: this should be completed as soon as possible after the contract to purchase is signed as unsatisfactory results of the inspection may mean that you will want to cancel the contract.